zfronk/zfronk/README.md

 -  Hi, I’m Zfronk
--  I’m interested in C#
+-  I’m interested in programming
--  I’m currently learning programming

 <!---
 zfronk/zfronk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.